Future Dodger? Juan Soto, lowly Nats cool off LA in 4-1 win – KION546

 The Nationals batted around in the fifth when Yadiel Hernández led off with an opposite-field solo shot over the wall in left that tied the game 1-1.

+“It just created more excitement in the bullpen,” Hernández said through a translator.

-After two quick outs, Tony Gonsolin (11-1) gave up four straight base hits in his first start since taking the loss for the NL in the All-Star Game.
+After two quick outs, Tony Gonsolin (11-1) gave up four straight base hits in his first defeat of the season and his first start since taking the loss for the NL in the All-Star Game.
 Ehire Adrianza and Victor Robles singled back-to-back before César Hernández hit a bloop single inside the third-base line to make it 2-1.

+“He still is terrific,” Martinez said of Gonsolin.
+“He’s got good stuff.”

 Soto’s two-run triple over the first-base bag scored two runs to extend Washington’s lead to 4-1.